NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/developer-guide.rst

 -   **Basic packages and classes**  - Covers the packages and classes in the project.

--   **Building** - Covers building the nlnz-tools-sip-generation-fairfax jars from source.
+-   **Building** - Covers building the nlnz-tools-sip-generation-wairarapa-times jars from source.

 -   **Developer guidelines** - Covers coding practice and development workflow.